rmit-s3524228-KaKyen-Lam/OOSD-Ra-Men-A1/README.txt

   to the right of player's hand
 - To rotate card, right click the card directly on player's hand section
 - To use personal card on other player, select personal card and click on the target player (cannot target self)
+- Saving and loading should be quite self-explanatory, however, you can only load a game after the configuration menu.

 Inclusion of SOLID, GRASP, DBC and DESIGN PATTERNS: